Introduction

 - Slice cucumbers evenly for the best texture.

-- Pat cucumbers dry gently instead of squeezing to keep them firm.
+- Pat cucumbers dry gently rather than squeezing them to keep them firm.

 - Let the salad chill briefly before serving for the best flavor.